 If you lose your license, you might be eligible for an Occupational Driver’s License.
 It will allow you to drive to school, work, or to perform necessary household functions.
 You are not eligible for this license if you lost your driving privileges for medical reasons, due to failure to pay child support, or if you want to drive a commercial vehicle.
 This type of license is typically valid for up to one year.

 How can I Request an Occupational Driver’s License?

 If you want to obtain an Occupational Driver’s License, then you have to supply the Texas DPS with specific documents.
 You must have a court order and a certified occupational license petition.
 You also have to provide a Financial Responsibility Insurance Certificate (SR22) that you can purchase from your insurance company.
 Also required are any suspension documents, a driver’s license reinstatement fee, and a $10 occupational license fee.

 If you lose your driving privileges in Texas, you may be able to get an Occupational Driver’s License.
 It will allow you to drive for specific reasons only.
 But it can help you overcome some of the hurdles you face.
-With help obtaining an Occupational Driver’s License, contact Stephen T. Bowling to discuss your case today!
+Contact Stephen T. Bowling to discuss your case today!